-When calculating annual methane emissions for use in the Methane Intensity calculation as required by Subsidiary Document 1: Methane Intensity, LNG Operators must reconcile methane emissions discovered from an inspection using the technology's quantification capabilities, engineering calculations, or other methods representative of emissions events discovered.
-See Section 3.3 Emissions Reconciliation for requirements of incorporating emissions discovered during Facility inspections.
+When calculating annual methane emissions for use in the Methane Intensity calculation as required by Subsidiary Document 1: Methane Intensity, LNG Operators must reconcile methane emissions discovered from an inspection using the technology's quantification capabilities, engineering calculations, or other methods representative of the types of emitting events and equipment types .
+See Section 3.3 Emissions Reconciliation for detailed requirements on quantifying and characterizing methane emissions that are identified by inspections related to this Subsidiary Document or a third party.